AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/add-an-approver.md

 ---
-title: Using the approver role
+title: Using the Approver Role
 description: Learn how to add an approver role to your contract approval process
 role: User
 product: adobe sign